- Transnational Legal Practice (TLP) LL.M.

 - Enhance non-native English speaking attorneys’ skills in practicing law in English.
 The TLP program places a strong emphasis on communicating in legal English, and works with non-native English speakers to enhance these skills.
 TLP students take specialized courses focused on legal research, writing, and analysis.
 They also present during role play simulations and work on weekly writing assignments to improve their English.
 Our students leave TLP with an enhanced ability to work in English.

 St. John’s University School of Law offers a non-degree program, American Law: Discourse and Analysis Program (“ALDA”), which can be combined with a the TLP LLM program at St. John’s.
-The program offers foreign-trained lawyers the opportunity to master the core principles and concepts of American law while earning a certification of proficiency in technical legal English.
+The program offers foreign-trained lawyers the opportunity to master the core principles and concepts of American law while deveoping proficiency in technical legal English.

 The ALDA pathway enables students to begin their core LLM coursework with a professional level of proficiency in the language, cultural and analytical skills used in American law.
 The program teaches the key aspects of U.S. law (in particular constitutional structure, rights, and civil procedure) and the legal analysis skills (spoken and written) required for success in the LLM program.
 Students who follow the formal ALDA pathway spend two years (4 semesters) completing the ALDA work and their LLM courses before completion of the LLM degree.

-ALDA students take three classes each semester for a total of twelve (12) non-degree credits.
-Students leave the ALDA program with twenty-four (24) non-degree credits.
-The three courses, each one broken into two parts, are:
+ALDA students take four classes each semester for a total of twelve (12) credit hours.
+The four courses for each semester are:

 English for American Law School is an intensive four-week summer course designed for students entering St. John’s LL.M. programs who are not native English speakers.
 The course’s aim is to familiarize these students with the U.S. legal system and its vocabulary, thereby enabling them to participate more effectively in their studies in the LL.M.
 Program.